Riebart/wsl-gpg-bridge/README.md

 ## Disclaimer

-This is still very much a proof-of-concept-quality tool, and while it works in the few cases I've tried it in, there's no guarantees it'll work in all cases, or that it will be stable in any environment other than mind.
+This is still very much a proof-of-concept-quality tool, and while it works in the few cases I've tried it in, there's no guarantees it'll work in all cases, or that it will be stable in any environment other than mine.

 ## Using it